 We often forget that within dentistry there is a wide range of varying dentistry positions, and a general dentist is just one speciality.
 According to British Dentistry some of the specific dentist roles are:

-- General dentists: treat a wide range of issues including check-ups, crowns, fillings and root canal.
+- General dentists: treat a wide range of issues including check-ups, crowns, fillings and root canals.

-- Cosmetic dentists: focusing on the aesthetic appearance of the teeth and smile including whitening, straightening and full smile makeovers.
+- Cosmetic dentists: focus on the aesthetic appearance of the teeth and smile including whitening, straightening and full smile makeovers.

-- Endodontists: deals with internal workings of the teeth including the pulp, roots and tissues surrounding the roots.
+- Endodontists: deal with the internal workings of the teeth including the pulp, roots and tissues surrounding the roots.

 - Orthodontists: focuses on abnormalities relating to the development of teeth and jaws – overcrowding, crooked teeth etc – usually treatment incorporates braces or some other straightening procedure.